Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 • Asthma or similar breathing issues

-If your child is struggling with a feeding or swallowing disorder, you may the following symptoms:
+If your child is living with a feeding or swallowing disorder, you may notice the following symptoms:

 • Low weight, not growing at a rate appropriate to age